- 40 weeks

 Who can enrol?

-If you are 16 or older and want to enter the cookery sector as an intermediate level chef, you will be perfectly placed with this qualification.
+If you are 16 or older (18 if you are an international student) and want to enter the cookery sector as an intermediate level chef, you will be perfectly placed with this qualification.

 What will I learn?